 When the paint mist started settling on the floor, we no longer had the problem with slipping or sliding.
-The paper absorbed the paint mist just enough, but didn’t seep through at all.
+The paper absorbed the paint mist just enough but didn’t seep through at all.
 It was also a very easy cleanup.

 Cover and turn off furnace**